 For more information contact

-We will now transport your resident from any county within a three hour drive of Gonzales, Texas.
+We will now transport residents from any county within a three hour drive of Gonzales, Texas.

 The Residential Community Supervision Officer screens potential residents and recommendations are made to the Facility Director regarding the appropriateness of the placement according to applicable standards.
 Appropriate placements will be accepted on a space-available basis.
 The Director has the authority to deny admission to any ineligible applicant.
 All placements must be court ordered.